 Running for Precinct Committeeman

-Candidates seeking the office of Precinct Committeemen within their respective jurisdictions will file nomination petitions with the appropriate county.
-The partisan petition form provided here may be accepted by your county, however please verify the correct form utilized in the jurisdiction in which you are seeking nomination.
+Candidates seeking the office of Precinct Committeeman within their respective jurisdictions will file nomination petitions with the appropriate county.
+The partisan nomination petition provided here may be accepted by your county, however please verify the correct form utilized in the jurisdiction in which you are seeking nomination.

 ATTENTION: Precinct Committeemen, make sure to use the partisan petition form.

 Running for Local Office